 The same principles, therefore, apply to your community as they would any service or product you're promoting, it’s simply the message that might be a little softer.
 Consider where your ideal members are, what they’re using, what they’re looking for, and what they care about.

 Beyond the usual digital channels you might draw upon to grow an online community, it’s also just about making it as easy to find as possible.
-Make sure people can click through to your community group from your website, include a link in your email signature, as well as within your other social profiles – particularly within the platforms your ideal audience are already frequenting.
+Make sure people can click through to your community group from your website, include a link in your email signature, as well as within your other social profiles, particularly within the platforms your ideal audience is already frequenting.

 Having a succinct plan in place or locating the right people and persuading them of the merit of your group will be pivotal to its success.

 Why is Guild a great place for your community?

 If you are looking to relocate or launch an online community, Guild is a great platform to consider.
 It is purpose-built for professional groups, networks and communities to connect, communicate and collaborate.